KCErb/lucky-hasura-docker/README.md

 [docker-sync.io](http://docker-sync.io/)

 LHD has a `docker-sync.yml` in it already and a `.ruby-version` but you'll need to install Ruby on your local machine as well as `docker-sync`.
+Even if you don't plan on developing on macOS, you'll still need to install this if you don't want to modify the setup here.

 #### up